k-erdem/web-to-do-application/README.md

 - **Enhance individual to-do items with due date and assignee features**: Provide users with more customization options for their tasks, improving task management efficiency.

+- **Deploy the application to the cloud**: Allow users to use the application from anywhere, without needing a running local server.

 ## Installation

 1. Clone the repository: